sphaso/sphaso.github.io/posts/2019-04-21-journey-of-a-mateiro.markdown

 __How I used to prepare mate, the cringy way__
 Take a regular pot.
 Heat up the water with a decent quantity of leaves in it.
 The water needs to turn green.
 Once it feels hot enough filter it into a mug.
 Enjoy.
 Or not.

+__How to make Mate Cocido the proper way__
+What I didn't know back then is that I could actualy make mate this way.
+Argentinians drink it all the time.
+Mate cocido is literally (by language and practice) cooked mate.
+Put a couple of spoons of mate in a small pot with water.
+Let it boil, once it boils leave it for a couple of minutes.
+Filter, add sugar at will.
+Enjoy (for real this time!)

 Thinking back.
 That wasn't even mate.
 The leaves didn't look like the ones I drink now at all.
 The preparation process was careless and didn't help.
 Still, I was drinking "mate" and sharing this connection to a girl from the other side of the world.
 You don't need all the fancy stuff to make mate when you're starting out, some people use a French press, others put their bombilla into a mug or filter the leaves with a tea ball.
 Enjoy mate however you can.
 A short while after I met another girl from Porto Alegre, Juliana.
 You should know there's a bit of a race issue in the mate world.
 Mara is black and she would drink regular yerba mate.
 When I asked her about tereré (cold mate) she told me only stupid people drink it.
 Tereré is part of gaucho culture (South American cowboys - but also very common in Paraguay, where it's considered a national symbol).
 When I asked her about the Farroupilha celebrations of her region she got hostile, and perhaps rightly so.
 Juliana is white, and like many white people in that region she drinks chimarrão.
 Chimarrão is powdered green mate.
 It's powdered, very green and fresh, regular mate is in leaves and dried.
 It looks like Matcha but the taste is different.
 It tastes completely different from mate in leaves too.
 Except I didn't know all that at the time, I thought chimarrão was just the local dialect for mate.